m33ts4k0z/silabs-multipan-docker/README.md

 # Silabs multiprotocol for HA docker installtion

+This does the same as the Silicon Labs addon for HAOS.

 Basically changed s6-overlay scripts and delete bashio.

 Modify the .env to change configuration (ports, enable/disable options).